The system and hardware requirements required to run ArcGIS for Server are listed below. For information about earlier versions, see Esri Support.

 The .NET Extension Support feature requires Microsoft .NET Framework 4.5 or higher.
 If Microsoft .NET Framework 4.5 is not found, the .NET Extension Support feature will not be available for installation.

 If your operating system includes Microsoft .NET Framework 4.5, make sure it's enabled using Windows Features.
 If your operating system does not include Microsoft .NET Framework 4.5, you can download it from the installation media and enable it using Windows Features.

 In earlier versions, the ArcGIS Server setup required Microsoft .NET Framework 3.5 Service Pack 1 (SP1) to install the .NET Extension Support feature.

 Microsoft Core XML Services (MSXML) 6

-ArcGIS Server requires Microsoft Core XML Services (MSXML) 6.
-The ArcGIS Server installation will not proceed if MSXML 6 is not found on the machine.
-If the ArcGIS Server installation is performed through the GUI, the installation process automatically installs it for you.
-If you're installing ArcGIS Server silently or in certain deployment environments, MSXML 6 must be installed separately.
-The MSXML 6 setup is available at <ArcGIS Server Installation folder>\Support\MSXML6\64-bit\msxml6_x64.msi.
+ArcGIS for Server requires Microsoft Core XML Services (MSXML) 6.
+The ArcGIS for Server installation will not proceed if MSXML 6 is not found on the machine.
+If the ArcGIS for Server installation is performed through the GUI, the installation process automatically installs it for you.
+If you're installing ArcGIS for Server silently or in certain deployment environments, MSXML 6 must be installed separately.
+The MSXML 6 setup is available at <ArcGIS for Server Installation folder>\Support\MSXML6\64-bit\msxml6_x64.msi.